microsoftgraph/microsoft-graph-docs-contrib/concepts/pronouns-configure-pronouns-availability.md

 ---
 title: "Manage pronouns settings for an organization using the Microsoft Graph API"
-description: "Using the Microsoft Graph API, you can enable, disable, or get settings that manage pronouns in an organization, such as controlling the display within the organization of any pronouns users may have set up for themselves."
+description: "Learn how to use Microsoft Graph APIs to enable, disable, or get settings that manage pronouns in an organization."
 author: "aymen-ms"
 ms.localizationpriority: high
 ms.prod: "people"